shivam-5/Data-analysis/README.md

-# Time analysis for first approved review of merged pull requests
+# Time analysis for first approved review of last N merged pull requests
 File: pr_review_time_analysis.py

 Purpose of this script is to extract last N merged from the organization and repo and find out the first approved reviewer for each of that request.